Here’s our pick of things to do outdoors in London, whether you’re looking for some peace and quiet, cultural immersion or adrenaline-fuelled fun.

 21. Be transported to London's Roman past at the London Wall.

 22. Get a glimpse into London’s political history at Speakers' Corner, Downing Street and Parliament Square - where you'll find the Houses of Parliament.

 23. Walk from pretty Little Venice to bustling Camden along the Regent's Canal, passing Regent's Park, ZSL London Zoo and Camden Lock on the way.

 24. Stroll along Richmond's charming riverside past Petersham Meadows to Ham House - making sure to stop off at Petersham Nurseries for garden essentials and delicious cakes.

-25. See some of London's most famous sights on a walk along the South Bank, from the Coca-Cola London Eye, Big Ben and the Houses of Parliament.
+25. See some of London's most famous sights on a walk along the South Bank, including the Coca-Cola London Eye, Big Ben and the Houses of Parliament.

 26. Cycle alongside the Thames on a Santander Cycle; or go on a guided tour with The London Bicycle Tour Company.